-On March 30, 2012, the Company entered into an At-The-Market Issuance Sales Agreement ("ATM Agreement") with MLV & Co.
+In March 2012, the Company entered into an At-The-Market Issuance Sales Agreement ("ATM Agreement") with MLV & Co.
 LLC, pursuant to which the Company may elect to issue and sell registered shares of its common stock having an aggregate offering price of up to \$20 million from time to time over a three-year period.
-The Company is not obligated to make any sales of common stock under the ATM Agreement and, to date, no shares have been sold pursuant to the agreement.
-MLV, as sales agent, will use commercially reasonable efforts consistent with its normal trading and sales practices and applicable laws, rules and regulations to sell shares of the Company's common stock based upon the Company's instructions, including any price, time or size limits or other parameters or conditions it may impose.
-The Company will pay MLV a commission equal to 3 percent of the gross proceeds from any sales of common stock pursuant to the ATM Agreement.
+MLV, as sales agent, is obligated to use commercially reasonable efforts consistent with its normal trading and sales practices and applicable laws, rules and regulations to sell shares of the Company's common stock based upon the Company's instructions, including any price, time or size limits or other parameters or conditions the Company may impose.
+The Company pays MLV a commission equal to three percent of the gross proceeds from sales of common stock pursuant to the ATM Agreement.
+During the three months ended September 30, 2012, the Company raised gross proceeds of \$7.0 million from the sale of 3,491,500 shares of common stock, resulting in net proceeds of \$6.8 million after issuance costs.
+There were no issuances under the ATM Agreement prior to the third quarter of 2012.